 *, and should instead have a specific domain or domains set.
 In addition, the wildcard only works for requests made with the

 crossorigin attribute set to

 anonymous, and it prevents sending credentials like cookies in requests.

 Warning: Using the wildcard to allow all sites to access a private API is a bad idea for what should be obvious reasons.

-For example, in Apache, add a line such as the following to the server's configuration (within the appropriate
+The exact directive for setting headers depends on your web server.
+In Apache, add a line such as the following to the server's configuration (within the appropriate

 <VirtualHost> section).
 The configuration is typically found in a

 .conf file (